petehops89-jpg/vista-github-mcp-server/docs/oauth-login.md

 # Local Server OAuth Login (stdio)

-The local (stdio) GitHub MCP Server can log you in with OAuth instead of a Personal Access Token (PAT).
+The local (stdio) GitHub MCP Server can log you in with OAuth instead of a VISTAMATIONS Personal Access Token (PAT).
 On first use it walks you through GitHub's authorization flow in your browser and keeps the resulting token **in memory only** — nothing is written to disk.